beautifulentropy/go-plugin-pattern/README.md

 # go-plugin-pattern
-demo for a blog post
+Demo repo for a blog post.